 Possibly the first humanoid robot was built by Yen Shih of China in the 3rd century BC… a life-size, human-shaped dancing figure called an “artificer.”
 According to recorded accounts, the artificer so convinced the Emperor that it was a real man, that the inventor had to prove its mechanical nature by taking it apart in front of the court.
 Since then, the occasional humanoid robot would be created, generally for some member of a royal family.
 The first humanoid robots did simple tasks that were normally assigned to servants or slaves; and to help sell the deceit that these mechanical devices were replacements for servants or slaves, they were fashioned (and often dressed) in the manner of the human chattel.

-As science fiction progressed, there have been many humanoid robots, from the clumsy painted-metal creations in old film serials, to the more sophisticated by still clumsy Robby the Robot from Forbidden Planet, to the highly-adept creations of Blade Runner, I, Robot and A.I.: Artificial Intelligence, and eventually becoming completely human-looking creations that, at some point in the story, would usually tear their skin or need to remove a limb to demonstrate that they were, in fact, robots.
+As science fiction progressed, there have been many humanoid robots, from the clumsy painted-metal creations in old film serials, to the more sophisticated but still clumsy Robby the Robot from Forbidden Planet, to the highly-adept creations of Star Trek, I, Robot and A.I.: Artificial Intelligence, and eventually becoming completely human-looking creations that, at some point in the story, would usually tear their skin or need to remove a limb to demonstrate to the humans (or the audience) that they were, in fact, robots.
 As time passed, fictional robots became more human-looking, more able to perform multiple tasks, and more in demand as service machines for mankind.